NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/Methylation_LO_Pipeline.md

 ## Methylation Liftover Pipeline

 ### Introduction

+__Note: as of Data Release 32, Methylation Liftover files are no longer supported and do not appear in the GDC Data Portal.__

 The [DNA Methylation Liftover Pipeline](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-definition-view&id=methylation_liftover_workflow) uses data from the Illumina Infinium Human Methylation 27 (HM27) and HumanMethylation450 (HM450) arrays to measure the level of methylation at known CpG sites as beta values, calculated from array intensities (Level 2 data) as Beta = M/(M+U).